Largest integral simplices with one interior integral point: Solution of Hensley's conjecture and related results: Main results

 \subsection{Bounds for $\Sd{1}$ involving dualization}

-Let us now consider the dual $S^{\ast}$ of $S \in \Sd{1}$, where $\intr{S} \cap \Z^d = \{o\}$, which leads to the following two results.
+In the following results, we consider $S \in \Sd{1}$ satisfying $\intr{S} \cap \Z^d = \{o\}$ and provide volume bounds for $S^{\ast}$.
 Note that the first of these results is again an extension of a result in \cite{ben}, namely, assertion 2 of Corollary 6.1.
 It is a sharp estimate on the so-called Mahler volume.

 \begin{theorem} Let $d \in \N$ and $S \in \Sd{1}$ and $o \in \intr{S}$.
 Then

 Furthermore, the lower bound is attained with equality if and only if the unique interior integral point of $S$ equals its centroid, while the upper bound is attained with equality if and only if $S \cong T^d_{1,d+1}$. \end{theorem}